dali-lab/pine-beetle-frontend/README.md

 1. Clone the repository
 2. `yarn install`
+3. Add a `.env` file and paste in the necessary contents (see Handoff Document for this)
-3. `yarn start` to run in the local development environment
+4. `yarn start` to run in the local development environment

 ## Repository Structure